FREQUENTLY ASKED QUESTIONS

 We do however have alliances with The Center for Sacred Studies and The Fountain founder, Jyoti Prevatt.
 Her teams are responsible for the Council of 13 Grandmothers and other organizations and events such as the Unity Concert in Black Hills, which all defend indigenous and tribes’ rights.
-They have offered us complete support, first by facilitating access to three masters and second, by offering to provide us with translators and assistants for certain masters.
+They have offered us complete support, first by facilitating access to three elders and second, by offering to provide us with translators and assistants for certain elders.

 As well as forming partnerships with like-minded organisations, we consider it is important to recognize the work that others are already doing.
 The aim is truly to create an ecosystem in which ever person can create their own project beneath the well-meaning eye of all and with, if necessary, the help of each other.